obsidianmd/obsidian-help/en/Extending Obsidian/Obsidian Web Clipper.md

 #### HTML processing

-Filters to process HTML content and convert HTML to Markdown.
+Filters that process HTML content and convert HTML to Markdown.

 - `markdown` converts a string to an [[Obsidian Flavored Markdown]] formatted string.
 	- Useful when combined with variables that return HTML such as `{{contentHtml}}`, `{{fullHtml}}`, and selector variables like `{{selectorHtml:cssSelector}}`.